 - Understanding that all students who attend a CISaustralia program acknowledge, have read and will comply with the CISaustralia Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) Policy.

 Following is the CISaustralia Code of Conduct, including Alcohol and Drug Use Policy, which all participants must agree to:

-While abroad, you are not only representing your home country, but CISaustralia and your home University as well.
+While abroad (including virtual programs), you are not only representing your home country, but CISaustralia and your home University as well.
 For this reason, CISaustralia expects all participants to behave in a legal manner that is respectful of other people, customs and property.
 Participants are responsible for researching and understanding issues that relate to a respective host country’s laws, as well as the safety, health, political and cultural conditions of the host country.